 REZUROCK is an

-evaluated in a real-world demographic of patients with cGVHD.5
+evaluated in a real-world demographicb of patients with cGVHD.5,6

-Explore thestar study rockalloHCT, allogeneic hematopoietic cell transplant; cGVHD, chronic graft-versus-host disease; GI, gastrointestinal; HLA, human leukocyte antigen; IST, immunosuppressive therapy; MDS, myelodysplastic syndrome; MOA, mechanism of action; QOL, quality of life; VAS, visual analog scale.
+aGVHD, acute graft-versus-host disease; alloHCT, allogeneic hematopoietic cell transplant; cGVHD, chronic graft-versus-host disease; ECP, extracorporeal photopheresis; GI, gastrointestinal; IST, immunosuppressive therapy; MOA, mechanism of action; NIH, National Institutes of Health; PPI, proton pump inhibitor; QOL, quality of life; VAS, visual analog scale.